 A LEARNING CULTURE

-We will foster the joy of learning and growth, both in our community and within our staff.
+We foster the joy of learning and growth, both in our community and within our staff.

-We will maintain a high standard of integrity and quality in our practices and services.
+We maintain a high standard of integrity and quality in our practices and services.

 Community needs are at the centre of all we do.